MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

 ## Step 4: Use DevTools Protocol Helper

-1. Add the `DevToolsProtocolExtension` and `CoreWebView2` namespaces to your project.
+1. Add the `DevToolsProtocolExtension` namespace to your project.

     ```csharp
     using Microsoft.Web.WebView2.Core;
     using Microsoft.Web.WebView2.Core.DevToolsProtocolExtension;
     ```

-1. Instantiate the `DevToolsProtocolHelper` object and navigate to `geolocater.html`.
+1. Instantiate the `DevToolsProtocolHelper` object and navigate to `geolocation.html`.

     ```csharp
     async void InitializeAsync()